4SMarcoPorto/Qr-Code-Tray/README.md

-# Qr Code Tray !
+# Qr Code Tray!

 ![Main ScreenShot](/README.assets/screenshot.png)

 ## 📖 Description

 <br>

-Qr Code Tray is a small tool to convert text to qr code.
-Is designed to work from your computer task bar tray.
-Very usefull, for example, to open websites from your computer on your smartphone on the fly.
+Qr Code Tray is a small tool to convert text to QR code.
+Is designed to work from your computer taskbar tray.
+Very useful, for example, to open websites from your computer on your smartphone on the fly.

-Some usefull examples:
+Some useful examples:

 * Open your localhost on mobile devices and check your media queries;
 * Open certain websites on your smartphone on the fly;
-* Many other examples that i'm not remembering 😁.
+* Many other examples that I'm not remembering 😁.

 #### Check out my [Figma Design](https://www.figma.com/file/xULeHVzJzLYLek3QFFqeH2/QrCodeTool-Tray---Github-Linked?node-id=0%3A1)